chriswailes/RLTK/README.md

 Why did I fork ruby-llvm, and why might you want to use the RLTK bindings over ruby-llvm?
 There are a couple of reasons:

 * **Cleaner Codebase** - The RLTK bindings present a cleaner interface to the LLVM library by conforming to more standard Ruby programming practices, providing better abstractions and cleaner inheritance hierarchies, overloading constructors and other methods properly, and performing type checking on objects to better aid in debugging.
-* **Documentation** - RLTK's bindings provide slightly better documentation.
+* **Documentation** - RLTK's bindings provide better documentation.
 * **Completeness** - The RLTK bindings provide several features that are missing from the ruby-llvm project.
-These include the ability to initialize LLVM for architectures besides x86 (RLTK supports all architectures supported by LLVM), the presence of all of LLVM's optimization passes, and the ability to print the LLVM IR representation of modules and values to files.
+These include the ability to initialize LLVM for architectures besides x86 (RLTK supports all architectures supported by LLVM), the presence of all of LLVM's optimization passes, the ability to print the LLVM IR representation of modules and values to files and load modules *from* files, easy initialization of native architectures, initialization for ASM printers and parsers, and compiling modules to object files.
-* **Ease of Use** - Several features have been added to make generating code easier.
+* **Ease of Use** - Several features have been added to make generating code easier such as automatic management of memory resources used by LLVM.
 * **Speed** - The RLTK bindings are ever so slightly faster due to avoiding unnecessary FFI calls.

 Before you dive into generating code, here are some resources you might want to look over to build up some background knowledge on how LLVM works: